TODDLERS AND TWOS PROGRAMS

 Teachers of two-year-olds become one of the group, playing and interacting with children to guide them in their attempts at socializing with peers and model appropriate use of material.
 Two-year-olds have their own distinct needs and abilities.
 They are rapidly acquiring language, so their day will consist of chants, rhymes, songs and simple Bible stories.

 The children learn to recite numbers from 1 to 10 and recite the alphabet.
-They are exposed to flash cards with pictures and words to help them recognize letters.
-They also participate in drills on colors and shapes, and of course, learn the importance of prayer before meals.
+They are exposed to a curriculum to help them begin to recognize letters and numbers.
+Teachers also participate in supporting parents in successful potty-training skills.